-Use extreme caution when excavating on a slope,:
+Use extreme caution when excavating on a slope:

-- always lower the stabilizers and bucket, if the ground is soft use pads or timbers under the stabilizers. - do not attempt to begin excavating on a slope while the backhoe is positioned on an angle, danger of tip over is much greater since the centre of gravity moves to the down side of the backhoe.
-Build up one side or dig into the slope to create a stable, level area to work on. - refrain from swinging the boom to the downside of the hill, danger of tip over is much greater since the centre of gravity moves to the further to the downside of the backhoe as swing increases. - level the backhoe using the stabilizers so the centre of gravity is closer to the middle of the backhoe, making the backhoe more stable during excavating (ensure all four wheels are touching the ground). - for greatest stability, swing the boom upside the slope, but if swing downside is required, do so with extreme caution and swing only as far as necessary to dump the bucket.
+- If the ground is soft use pads or timbers under the stabilizers feet. - Do not attempt to begin excavating on a slope while the backhoe is positioned on an angle, danger of tip over is much greater since the center of gravity moves to the down side of the backhoe.
+Build up one side or dig into the slope to create a stable, level area to work on. - Avoid swinging the boom to the downside of the hill, danger of tip over is much greater since the center of gravity moves to the further to the downside of the backhoe as swing increases. - Level the backhoe using the stabilizers so the center of gravity is closer to the middle of the backhoe, making the backhoe more stable during material as it is placed will reduce the amount of settling that will occur after the project is completed.